Peter Cunningham (racing driver): Pro Racing Debut

 In 1985, Cunningham joined the professional ranks of the sport, competing in the inaugural SCCA/Escort Endurance Championship piloting an SSA Toyota Supra for MPS Motorsports.
 The following year he and the team entered the championship with an SSGT Nissan 300ZX Turbo before stepping up to the top class in a SS-category Chevrolet Corvette in 1987.

-In 1988, MPS entered the SCCA Corvette Challenge, earning Cunningham eight top-10 finishes, including a podium at his home race at Road America.
+In 1988, MPS entered the SCCA Corvette Challenge, earning Cunningham eight top-ten finishes, including a podium at his home race at Road America.

-He became a force to be reckoned with in 1988 after switching to a Honda CRX Si and partnering with co-driver Lance Stewart for John Torok's Team GRR.
-Cunningham earned five race wins and finished outside the top-two only once that season.
+Cunningham became a force to be reckoned with in 1988 after switching to a Honda CRX Si and partnering with co-driver Lance Stewart for John Torok's Team GRR.
+He earned five race wins and finished outside the top-two only once that season.
 He followed it up with six consecutive race wins in 1989 once again behind the wheel of a Honda CRX Si, this time driving with Scott Gaylord.

-In 1990, he gave trucks a try, entering the SCCA Truck Guard/Shellzone Challenge.
+In 1990, Cunningham gave trucks a try, entering the SCCA Truck Guard/Shellzone Challenge.
 Driving a Mazda B2000 for Team GRR, he finished on the podium six times, including a win at Laguna Seca.

 In January 1987, Cunningham competed in a Honda for the first time, driving a first generation CRX Si in the PRO Ice Endurance Championship with an effort that would soon become RealTime Racing.
 This successful venture continued in 1989 with a second generation CRX Si and a modified 4WD Civic Wagon in a pair of International Ice Racing Association series.
 RealTime returned in 1990 with a Civic Si for the GT Endurance category and a turbocharged 4WD Civic Wagon for the Modified 4x4 class.
 His love of non-asphalt category motorsports continued in 1992–1993 with two seasons of SCCA ProRally competition.
 There, Cunningham collected six race wins in an Acura Integra GSR.